OmaymaS/onceupondata/content/post/2022-04-17-deep-learning-practical-experience/index.md

 ## Conclusion

-In this post I shared my tips and thoughts based on my experience while being aware that others might have different strategies or perspectives.
-To have a better journey, I'd recommend you:
+If you reached this point, you might feel that the post didn't make things easier or answer your question about *"what to do exactly"*, but it wasn't meant to provide a particular path or answers.
+The main point was to share tips and thoughts based on my experience while being aware that others might have different strategies or perspectives.
+And to conclude, here are my final  recommendations

 - **Come to terms with the fact that you won’t find a way to explain things in deep learning in the same way you do with linear/logistic regression, etc. It is a different mindset.**